0

 • Grade: Kindergarten · Subject: Science

-• Standard: K-LS1-1 — Use observations to describe patterns of what plants and animals need to survive
+• Standard: K-LS1-1 — Use observations to describe patterns in the natural world

 • Skill Focus: Insect Identification